alexawangzi/fakenewsdetector/README.md

-# A chrome plugin that cross check the information you highlighted on websites using internet database
+# A chrome plugin that cross check the information you highlighted on websites

 What you will need:
 - Chrome browser (we reconmmend the latest version)